Voice-Enabled Maintenance and Inspection Solutions

 Paul Whittingham, Managing Director (previously Operations Director), Truckfile

 Truckfile currently has well over 200,000 vehicles or assets on its system and approximately 29,000 users within the freight transport marketplace.
 One of Truckfile’s first major customers was Mercedes Benz, with the Truckfile system being rolled out across all Mercedes’ commercial vehicle workshops in the UK.
-Mercedes is now undergoing a pilot rollout for the use of the voice iteration of Truckfile’s M&I solution.
+Mercedes is now undergoing a pilot rollout for the use of the voice iteration of Truckfile’s maintenance and inspection solution.

 He concludes: “We are convinced voice-directed technology is the way forward, both within the freight transport sector as well as many others, and both Truckfile and Dakota are keen to ensure existing and prospective customers gain maximum advantage from the technology from a business and operational perspective.”